RossVoid/TaskApp/README.md

 # Task Rest Example

 Slim PHP to interact with the MySQL Database.
-Users user authentication and allows user and allows tasks to be created viewed & deleted.
+User authentication and allows users to create, delete & modify tasks.

 Instructions get get installed